Last fact-checked: 12 July 2020

 Cebu City and the surrounding region is not only a premier medical tourism destination but also a great place for a holiday.
 The metropolitan area offers a mix of the old and the new thanks to its sparkling glass towers, quaint older areas, fantastic hospitality and world-renowned service culture.

-With the many islands dotted around, you can have your pick of white sandy beaches and azure waters for swimming, diving and or just taking it easy on or around the beach.
+With the many islands dotting the country, you have your pick of white sandy beaches and azure waters for swimming, diving or just taking it easy on or around the beach.
 Cebu City is also home to a vast range of hotels suiting all budgets, as well as restaurants and cheap shopping options.

-If you are traveling to the Philippines, you may feel as though you can simply enter any cosmetic clinic on the street and get botox done, particularly if you are lured by their promotions and offers.
-While this route may be tempting, you are always putting yourself at risk by not doing any research beforehand—even when undergoing a minimally invasive cosmetic procedure.
+If you are traveling to the Philippines, you may feel as though you can simply enter any cosmetic clinic on the street to get a Botox treatment, particularly if you are lured by their promotions and offers.
+While this route may be tempting, you are putting yourself at risk by not doing research beforehand—even when undergoing a minimally invasive cosmetic procedure.

 Botox is actually a poison; if the treatment isn’t done in accordance with international protocol, you risk developing problems.
-As a tourist, you certainly don’t want to mar your holiday.
+Furthermore, as a tourist, you certainly don’t want to mar your holiday.

-When booking through Medical Departures, you can lock in your treatment early and go knowing that you’ll be in good care.
-That is because we carry out a thorough investigation into all clinics and hospitals we list on our website, check out their amenities, make sure you won’t face any communication problems and ensure the price is right.
-More importantly, we check out the qualifications, accreditations and experience of all surgeons and doctors listed on our site to ensure you are treated by a real professional—not somebody just posing as one.
+When booking through Medical Departures, you can lock in your treatment early, knowing that you’ll be headed for good care.
+That is because we carry out a thorough investigation into all clinics and hospitals we list on our website, check out their history, staff, qualifications, amenities and more, to make sure you won’t face problems and to ensure the price is right.
+More importantly, we check out the certifications, accreditations and experience of all surgeons and doctors listed on our site to ensure you are treated by a real professional—not someone posing as one.

 After an initial consultation (during which time the doctor will check your face and recommend treatment), the actual course of injections will take half an hour to an hour.
 You will have a topical anesthetic cream applied so that you don’t feel any pain.
 The doctor will inject the Botox at points that have been marked on your face.
-After no time at all, you’ll be free to leave.
+In less than an hour, you’ll be free to leave.
 However, you might want to take things relatively easy for the rest of the day and will probably be advised to avoid certain activities for a while, such as sunbathing and swimming.

-You will also be told not to rub your face for a few hours so that the botox does not spread anywhere.
+You will also be told not to rub your face for a few hours so that the Botox does not spread from the target areas.
 You may have some redness, swelling and bruising for some time and the effects of the injections may take up to three days to manifest.
 Apart from that, you will be mobile and not confined to bed (unlike certain other cosmetic treatments).